gearhere/auction-house/document/Design_Report.md

 **Foreign Key** auctionNo **references** Auction(auctionNo) **Foreign Key** buyerId **references** Buyer(buyerId)

 After deciding every table and its columns, We choose `InnoDB` as the engine and `utf8mb4_unicode_ci` as the collation.
 For each attribute, we consider its data types, length and the default value.
-For attributes whose data type is int, if there is a need, we set `UNSIGNED`.
+For attributes whose data type is int, when the int needs to be positive, we set `UNSIGNED`.
 Similar to the logical design, we documented everything into the data dictionary for further reference.

-***Note: Details of each table on the physical level are illustrated by the database generation SQL script which is submitted alongside the code.***
+***Note: Details of each table on the physical level are illustrated by the database generation SQL script which is submitted alongside the code.
+We only submit the script instead of the data dictionary since they have the same contents.
+The data dictionary is the document for developing.***

 ## Database Queries & Explanation
 1. Account-related queries: